-4 Cyclonic and environmental PV in ERA5
+240 4 Cyclonic and environmental PV in ERA5

 In this section we apply our methodology to all Mediterranean cyclones identified in ERA5.
-Figure 6a shows the time evolution of PV averaged along all trajectories from all ERA5 cyclones, where t = 0 h again corresponds to the mature stage of the cyclones.
+Figure 6a shows the time evolution of PV averaged along all trajectories from all ERA5 cyclones, where t = 0 h corresponds to the mature stage of the cyclones.
 The grey shaded area indicates the range between the 10th and 90th percentiles.
 From t = -48 h until t = -12 h, PV is on average fairly well conserved.
-In the last 12 h before the mature stage, PV increases to 1.5 PVU, resulting in i.e., there is a PV gain of about 1 PVU.
+In the last 12 h before the mature stage, PV increases to 1.5 PVU, i.e., there is a PV gain of 1 PVU.
 Therefore, the PV anomaly that defines the cyclone in the lower troposphere mainly forms within 12 hours prior to the mature stage.
-It is noteworthy that some trajectories already start with PV \geq 1 PVU.
+It is noteworthy that some trajectories already start with PV ≥ 1 PVU.
 These high PVS values originate from PV production processes prior to t = -48 h.
 In most cases, they were produced earlier than cyclogenesis and are therefore environmental.
-Figure 6b shows the time evolution of the cyclonic (apvc; red) and environmental (apve; blue)

-- PV modifications.
-It reveals that most of the PV modification occurs inside the cyclone (mean value of 0.650.68 PVU) during the 12 h prior to the mature stage.
+Figure 6b shows the time evolution of the cyclone (mean value of 0.68 PVU) during the 12 h prior to the mature stage.
 Cyclonic PV starts increasing around t = -13 h, matching the average time of cyclogenesis (Fig. 2a).
 In contrast, the contribution of environmental PV is about half as strong with a mean of 0.38 PVU.
+Interestingly, until about t = -15 h, the contribution of environmental PV is about half as strong with a mean of 0.38 PV 0.
 Interestingly, until about t = -15 h, the mean environmental PV modification is close to zero indicating that positive and negative contributions tend to cancel each other.
-However, environmental PV Nevertheless, the spread of environmental PV values in Fig. 6b (blue - 280 shading) shows also a particularly large case-to-case variability(see shading).
-For instance, total apve at t = 0 h ranges from -0.55 to 1.5 PVU (10^{th} and 90^{th} percentiles) compared to apvc with a range from -0.2 to 1.6 PVU.
-The environmental PV contribution of 0.38 PVU consists of almost equal contributions from non-orographic (apveNO = 0.2 PVU) and orographic environmental PV modifications (apveO = 0.18 PVU).
-However, apveO results from fewer trajectories with stronger PV modifications (not shown).
-We reconsider the splitting of environmental PV in more detail for so-called orographic - 285 cyclones in Sect.
-5
+Nevertheless, the spread of environmental PV values in Fig. 6b (blue shading) shows also a particularly large case-tocase variability.
+For instance, total appendix t = 0 h ranges from -0.55 to 1.5 PVU (10^{th} and 90^{th} percentiles) compared to appendix with a range from -0.2 to 1.6 PVU.